flatironinstitute/cpp2doc_webdemo/docs/cpp-api/nda/allocators/stats/histogram.md

 # List of overloads.
 Edit only the desc
 overloads:

-  - signature: auto const & histogram() noexcept const
+  - signature: auto const &histogram() noexcept const
     desc: ""

 # Long description.
 Any Markdown, with code, latex, multiline with |